g-etorri/articles/jncie-self-study/bgp-and-policies/9-ibgp-peering-configuration.md

 set interfaces ge-0/0/4 unit 0 family inet address 10.200.0.26/31
 ```

-Now, we have the RR in the IGP:
+Let's verify the IS-IS adjacency to confirm the RR is reachable in the IGP:
 ```
 root@R1> show isis adjacency RR detail
 RR